aimms/documentation/webui/widget-options.rst

 .. image:: images/ItemActions_StringParameter.png
             :align: center

-Right click the string parameter and click on the Data option to open the data page:
+Double-click the string parameter and click on either the Definition or Initial Data wizard to open the data page.
+You can also right-click the string parameter and enter the data on the data page displayed (you do need to save your model data after that):

 .. image:: images/ItemActions_StringParameterData.png
 			:align: center